 Dean, Graduate School of Education and Human Development

-Michael J. Feuer is Dean of the Graduate School of Education and Human Development and Professor of Education Policy at the George Washington University, and Immediate Past President of the National Academy of Education.
+Michael J. Feuer is Dean of the Graduate School of Education and Human Development and Professor of Education Policy at the George Washington University, and Past President of the National Academy of Education.

 Dean Feuer is a thoughtful leader, an inspiring professor, and an avid baseball fan.
 In his time, he has also been a disc jockey, an editor, and a political activist.
 Dean Feuer grew up in New York, where he attended public schools during an era of tremendous turbulence and transition.
 So it comes as no surprise that he is committed to tackling the great challenges in education today such as equity, access and inclusion, among others.
 As a strategic thinker, he supports GSEHD’s continued efforts to advance the profession of education through meaningful research that informs policy and improves practice.